plaird/BazelDownstream/README.md

-# BazelDownstream
+# BazelUpstream
-A test Bazel workspace that is a downstream dep on another GitHub hosted Bazel workspace.
+A test Bazel workspace that has a downstream dep on another GitHub hosted Bazel workspace.